flowroute/flowroute-messaging-python/README.md

 # Messaging Python SDK
-`flowroute-messaging-python` is a Python SDK that provides methods for interacting with **v2** (version 2) of the [Flowroute](https://developer.flowroute.com/api/messaging/overview/) API.
+`flowroute-messaging-python` is a Python SDK that provides methods for interacting with [v2](https://developer.flowroute.com/api/messaging/overview/) of the Flowroute API.
 These methods can be used to accomplish the following:

 * Send an outbound SMS from a Flowroute phone number
 * Retrieve a Message Detail Record (MDR) by searching for a specific message record ID